katsup07/Pizza-Shop-Picker/README.md

 Choose a pizza shop, order pizzas, and create your own.

 # Install
-Download zip file, run npm install, and then run npm start.
+Download zip file, run npm install, and then run npm start